Tomhivert/MarvelTest/README.md

-# Marvel Test - Node.js TypeScript Web Server
+# Marvel Test - Marvel API Analysis Server

-A modern Node.js web server built with TypeScript and Express.
+A Node.js TypeScript server that analyzes Marvel movie data using The Movie Database (TMDB) API.

+## Assignment Overview

+This server answers three key questions about Marvel actors and characters:
+1. Which Marvel movies did each actor play in?
+2. Who are the actors who played more than one Marvel character?
+3. Which roles (characters) were played by more than one actor?

 ## Features

 - ✅ TypeScript for type safety
 - ✅ Express.js web framework
-- ✅ CORS support
-- ✅ Security headers with Helmet
+- ✅ TMDB API integration with performance optimizations
-- ✅ JSON body parsing
+- ✅ Parallel API requests for fast data fetching
-- ✅ Health check endpoint
+- ✅ Smart character normalization and matching
 - ✅ Error handling middleware
 - ✅ Development hot reload with tsx